Sustainable, Creative and Innovative Approaches to Combating Corruption and Fraud

 - All identifiable formal and informal grassroots organizations, groups, professionals (farmers, traders, artisans, drivers or transport unions etc.)

 - Professional associations or groups (lawyers, researchers, journalists, teachers, accountants, auditors, procurement, sales, marketing officials etc.)

 - Anti-corruption, bribery and fraud, rule of law, transparency, accountability, democracy, human rights and good governance experts, investigators, researchers, activists, civil society organizations, institutions, groups and individuals

 Kakraba +1 301 675 1358

 Socials: follow, like and/or share us on Facebook, Instagram, Twitter: @krinsolecotours

-We currently need, welcome and will appreciate strategic support, partnerships, collaborations and sponsorship from domestic and international donors, philanthropists, impact investing/making, media, events marketing, volunteer, social, humanitarian and democratic development, public good/spirited institutions, organizations, ministries, departments, agencies, advocates, campaigners, professionals, groups, clubs, networks and individuals.
+We are currently accepting, welcome and will appreciate strategic support, partnerships, collaborations and sponsorship from domestic and international donors, philanthropists, impact investing/making, media, events marketing, volunteer, social, humanitarian and democratic development, public good/spirited institutions, organizations, ministries, departments, agencies, advocates, campaigners, professionals, groups, clubs, networks and individuals.